mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 - Adding some transparency to the colours.
 I must confess this was mostly trial and error to find the right look.

 > Still writing...

+There are plenty of other learnings like this one, each of which resulted in one compromise or another and honestly, I can't even remember them all now.

+- reflection
+- proper color mixing
+- circle is not a circle
+- light as a ray and not a wave
+- exaggarated the different refractive indices of the colours

+But, there are some useful lessons in this process Scope creep is real
+Choosing your tech stack is important - p5js not good for making UI